pengfeng/ask.py/README.md

 python ask.py --help
 Usage: ask.py [OPTIONS]

-  Search web for the query and summarize the results
+  Search web for the query and summarize the results.

 Options:
-  --web-ui                        Launch the web interface -q, --query TEXT                Query to search
+  -q, --query TEXT                Query to search
   -d, --date-restrict INTEGER     Restrict search results to a specific date
                                   range, default is no restriction